 - 1. Presence of a 24-hour physician dedicated to obstetrics and capable of safely handling routine obstetrical care, as well as obstetrical surgical emergencies, such as emergency cesarean sections. - 2.
 Presence of a 24-hour obstetrical anesthesiologist capable of managing routine and emergent anesthesia care in the labor and delivery setting. - 3.
 Capacity to manage peripartum hemorrhages.
 Presence of 24-hour blood banking/transfusion services. - 4.
-Presence of a Level 3 or higher neonatal intensive care unit (using American Academy of Pediatrics definitions).
+Presence of a Level 3 or higher NICU (using American Academy of Pediatrics definitions).

-In turn, these four measures represent the capacity to provide critical, often 'life or death' services in a timely way that meets the needs and capacities of these women to obtain them.
-The significance of these measures raises them to concerns about patient safety.
-They are specified so as to be able to identify disparities that arise because of socioeconomic, racial/ethnic, and rural/urban considerations.
-In this regard they address four (Timeliness, Equity, Safety, and Patient-Centeredness) of six characteristics (Efficient and Effective are the other two) of quality care described in the Institute of Medicine's Crossing the Quality Chasm (IOM, 2001).
-In our review above, we have described the effectiveness of these health care structures on population health.
-In the absence of a nationwide study evincing evidence that it is cost effective to make services available everywhere in the United States, we have cited evidence that prevention of some of the complications that result from failures will be cost effective or cost saving at least in some circumstances.
-The proposed measures can provide new measures of availability with which to assess both the outcomes and the cost-effectiveness of future efforts to enhance the availability of HROB services.
+In turn, these four measures represent the capacity to provide critical, often 'life or death' services, in a timely way that meets the needs and capacities of these women to obtain them.
+Their significance raises them to concerns about patient safety.
+The measures are specified so as to be able to identify disparities that arise because of socioeconomic, racial/ethnic, and rural/urban considerations.
+In this regard, they address four (Timeliness, Equity, Safety, and Patient-Centeredness) of six characteristics (Efficient and Effective are the other two) of quality care described in the Institute of Medicine's (IOM's) Crossing the Quality Chasm (IOM, 2001).
+We have described the population effectiveness of these healthcare structures in our review above; and, in the absence of a nationwide study evincing evidence that it is cost effective to make services available everywhere in the United States, we have cited evidence that prevention of some of the complications that result from failures will be cost effective or cost saving, at least in some circumstances.
+These measures can provide new measures of availability with which to assess both the outcomes and the cost-effectiveness of future efforts to enhance the availability of HROB services.

 We have operationalized the need for HROB services broadly, consistent with the guidance provided by our expert panel.
-Our definitions borrow from the literature and from AHRQ's own clinical classification software, and at the margins are defined based upon specific guidance provided by our expert panel.
+Our definitions borrow from the literature and from AHRQ's own clinical classification software, and at the margins, our definitions are defined based upon specific guidance provided by our expert panel.

-In so doing, we produce a measure that is more sensitive and less specific, as is desirable for a measure intended to create a gradient at the population level such as we described above.
+In so doing, we produced a measure that is more sensitive and less specific, as is desirable for a measure intended to create a gradient at the population level such as we described above.
 These are not measures designed to assess as good or bad the quality of care for any individual pregnancy.
 Rather they are designed to provide insight into the availability of HROB services to a population of women who may need them.
-This approach is consistent with the useful Institute of Medicine definition of quality health care as "The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge" (IOM, 2001) Thus, each of these measures may be said to specify current professional knowledge in a way that produces an index that describes the degree to which specific HROB services (pertaining to delivery) are available to women who are at risk to need them.
+This approach is consistent with the useful IOM definition of quality healthcare, as "The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge" (IOM, 2001).
+Thus, each of these four measures may be said to specify current professional knowledge in a way that produces an index that describes the degree to which specific HROB services (pertaining to delivery) are available to women who are at risk to need them.